chorus-ai/chorus-mapping/Docs/MappingClinicalValidation/README.md

 - `reviewer_name`: The full name of the individual reviewer or the name of the reviewing group.
 - `reviewer_comment`: Explanations or rationales behind the review decisions or suggestions.
 - `orcid_id`: The ORCID iD of the reviewer, if available.

+Review-related fields can be customized according to a concrete need.
+Additional metadata regarding the mapping creator and reviewer, including ORCID ID, institutional affiliation, and email address, can also be captured and stored for enhanced traceability and verification.
+We recommend implementing the metadata proposed by [CTS personas project](https://prism.northwestern.edu/records/s7b3c-5bg43).

 ### Submission Methods